ABNER-1/opentracing_research/README.md

     span.SetTag("server", "c")
     ```

-## how to deploy in distributed system
+## how to deploy jaeger in distributed system

 There were 4 machines in the disturbed environment, called A, B, C, D.